 In the Freezer

-Take them out of the freezer the night before you wish to eat them, defrost overnight in the fridge and then re-heat as above.
+Take them out of the freezer the night before you wish to eat them, defrost overnight in the fridge and then reheat as above.

-Put them with some sausages or a grilled chicken breast and you have a super simple, healthy and tasty dinner!
+Serve them with some sausages or a grilled chicken breast and you have a super simple, healthy and tasty dinner!

-For something a little bit different mix a spoonful of mango chutney with some dairy free plain yoghurt for a sweet, zingy dip to accompany the fritters.
+For something a little bit different mix a spoonful of mango chutney with some dairy-free plain yoghurt for a sweet, zingy dip to accompany the fritters.

 📖 Recipe